etianen/django-reversion/README.rst

-This fork og django-reversion was created to add support for proxy models.
+This fork of django-reversion was created to add support for proxy models.

 Proxy model support has been added, but received very limited testing.